kkredit/incident-response-procedure/README.md

 800-61](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf) p.
 55):

-> On a Wednesday evening, the organization's physical security team receives a call from a payroll administrator who saw an unknown person leave her office, run down the hallway,and exit the building.
+> On a Wednesday evening, the organization's physical security team receives a call from a payroll administrator who saw an unknown person leave her office, run down the hallway, and exit the building.
 The administrator had left her workstation unlocked and unattended for only a few minutes.
 The payroll program is still logged in and on the main menu, as it was when she left it, but the administrator notices that the mouse appears to have been moved.
 The incident response team has been